WIT — Eastern Indonesian Time

 globe-asia

-WIT stands for Eastern Indonesian Time and uses UTC+9 year-round.
-It is used in eastern parts of Indonesia as the standard local time.
+WIT stands for Eastern Indonesian Time and uses a fixed UTC+9 offset.
+It is used in parts of Indonesia as one of the country’s official time zones.

 sun

 WIT does not observe daylight saving time, so the UTC+9 offset stays the same all year.
-This makes time conversion more predictable for Indonesia.
+This makes local time consistent across seasons in Indonesia.

-Compare WIT with other time zones using the visual hour grid, hour-by-hour tables, and meeting planner.
+Compare WIT with other time zones using the hour-by-hour grid and meeting planner.
 Export schedules with ICS download or send to Google Calendar and Gmail.

 How to Convert WIT to Other Time Zones